Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 Pioneer is based in Florida and was founded in 1995.
 It is one of the US’s largest suppliers of ductless mini-splits and multi-split systems and ships systems to countries worldwide.

-Many of these units come with Energy Star ratings, indicating good efficiency, but you won’t find exceptionally high SEER or HSPF models in its range.
+Many of these units come with Energy Star ratings, indicating good energy savings, but you won’t find exceptionally high SEER or HSPF models in their range.

 One drawback of many of these heat pump models is that their heating performance falls off at lower temperatures.
 If you live in the frozen north, you might want to think twice before using a Pioneer.